This post covers things to do during October in Amsterdam, including family-friendly, nighttime, and free or cheap activities.

 Take a look at our other popular Amsterdam posts:

-(1) See a Concert
+1. See a Concert

 Also, read our post on things to do at night in Amsterdam for more ideas.

-(2) Attend a Sports Event
+2. Attend or Take Part in a Sports Event

-This month you can watch an event or be part of one!
-Be part of the Annual Amsterdam City Walk on October 16th.
+The Annual Amsterdam City Walk takes place on October 14th.
 The route goes past many of the city's most interesting sights.

-(3) Take a Sightseeing Tour
+3. Take a Sightseeing Tour

 October means fewer tourists in Amsterdam so this is a good time to take a walking tour, as your group size will likely be smaller.

 A hop-on, hop-off bus tour is a comfortable way to see a lot of Amsterdam in a short amount of time.

 Just hop off at the sites you want to spend more time seeing.
 You can also take the tour without hopping off -- whatever works for you!

-(4) Grachtenrace (Canal Race)
+4. Grachtenrace (Canal Race)